Get insider access

 Differences Between Sizes And Variants

 We tested the 27-inch Apple Studio Display (model number A2525), which is the only size available.
-We purchased the variant with the tilt-only stand and the standard glass; there are different stand and anti-reflective coating options that you can get for this monitor.
-The differences between the stands are listed below; the standard glass has a glossy finish and the nano-texture glass has a matte finish.
+We purchased the variant with the tilt-only stand and the standard glossy screen coating; there are different stand and screen coating options that you can get for this monitor.
 Besides the ergonomics and reflection handling, the results are valid for the other variants.
+It's also a lower-end model of the Apple Pro Display XDR, and you can see the differences between the two monitors below.

 Compared To Other Monitors

-The Apple Studio Display 27 is a very good 5k monitor for content creators, but you need to use a Mac computer to take full advantage of it.
-It has exceptional accuracy before calibration with its sRGB mode, and it gets very bright.
-Unfortunately, it isn't versatile for many other uses as it lacks HDR, and it falls short in some areas.
-The limited ergonomics are disappointing, but you can only wall-mount it if you get the variant with the VESA mount adapter.
-It's also very expensive, and you can get cheaper, more versatile 4k monitors, like the Dell U2723QE.
+The Apple Studio Display is a good 5k monitor for content creators, but you need to use a Mac computer to take full advantage of it.
+It has exceptional accuracy before calibration with its sRGB mode and gets very bright.
+Unfortunately, it isn't versatile for many other uses, as it lacks HDR and falls short in some areas.
+The limited ergonomics are disappointing, and you can only wall-mount it if you get the variant with the VESA mount adapter.
+That said, it's a good choice for what it's meant for, but you can also check out the Dell U2723QE if you don't need all of the extra features and prefer getting something for less.

 Dell U2723QE

-The Dell U2723QE and the Apple Studio Display are both great office monitors with a few differences.
-The Apple is a 5k display with better text clarity than the 4k display on the Dell.
-The Dell has a better selection of inputs with DisplayPort, HDMI, and USB inputs, and it has much better ergonomics too.
-The Dell supports HDR, which the Apple doesn't, and it performs better in dark rooms.
+The Dell U2723QE and the Apple Studio Display are both great office monitors, but they have a few differences.
+The Apple has a 5k display with better text clarity than the 4k display on the Dell.
+The Dell has a better selection of inputs with DisplayPort, HDMI, and USB inputs and has much better ergonomics.
+The Dell supports HDR, which the Apple monitor doesn't, and performs better in dark rooms.
 However, the Apple is better for bright rooms because it gets brighter and has much better reflection handling.
-It's also a better choice to use with macOS devices because you get much better out-of-the-box accuracy, and you can use all of the display's features.
+It's also a better choice to use with macOS devices because you get much better out-of-the-box accuracy and can use all of the display's features.

 LG 40WP95C-W

 The LG 40WP95C-W is a much more versatile monitor than the Apple Studio Display.
 Both models target creators, but the Apple monitor can only reach its maximum potential when used with a Mac.
-The LG works well with any environment and even allows you to load a calibration profile to the display itself, ensuring you get an accurate image with any source.
-The LG also has better connectivity, with Thunderbolt 4 support as well as HDMI and DisplayPort inputs.
+The LG works well with any environment and allows you to load a calibration profile to the display, ensuring you get an accurate image with any source.
+The LG also has better connectivity with Thunderbolt 4 support as well as HDMI and DisplayPort inputs.

 Dell UltraSharp U2720Q

-The Apple Studio Display and the Dell UltraSharp U2720Q are both good work monitors, but there are a few differences between them.
-The Apple is a 5k monitor targeted at macOS users, and it has a few extra features like a webcam that the Dell doesn't have.
+The Apple Studio Display and the Dell UltraSharp U2720Q are both good work monitors, but they have a few differences.
+The Apple is a 5k monitor targeted at macOS users, and it has a few extra features, like a webcam, that the Dell doesn't have.
 The Apple also gets much brighter and has significantly better color accuracy if you want to use it for photo editing.
 However, the Dell is more versatile for other uses because it has DisplayPort and HDMI inputs, supports HDR, and has much better ergonomics, making it easier to place in an ideal position.

 + Show more